Note: Some stats may appear entirely differently when inspected in-game, or not display at all. Say /o in chat to see stats in-game

 Not being able to refill metal when teleporting back to spawn and having to use other methods is clunky.
 Now when you teleport back to spawn you get your ammo back, so we've eliminated a redundant step similar to the holstering penalites on other weapons.
 This weapon will flow more naturally in the game for you Engineers.

 If you play Engineer and you don't have the Eureka Effect to halve your teleporter cost, you are playing at a severe disadvantage.
 The Engi-Pads are added to give Engineer an alternative to teleporters in situations where they are not commonly used.
 Situations like last holds on defense and first points on attack.

 In Vanila TF2 the medic unlock choices have been locked to ubers-saw and crossbow.
-But with passive reload added, and uber gained on hit, this becomes a ranged ubersaw, and with the changes to the vita-saw you can effectively switch the two slots and play a new style of medic.
+With passive reload added, and uber gained damage dealt, this becomes a ranged ubersaw of sorts.
+With the changes to the vita-saw you can effectively switch the two slots and play a new style of medic.
 This now allows you to build some uber in situations where you previously did nothing and were passive.
-But do be careful, if you're using it wrong you and your team will pay for it (like you always do).
-The buff is cumulative and doesn't stack.
-25% + 25% will not be 50% just 25% twice (and a little less due to how TF2 rounds numbers)
+Incorrect usage of this weapon will be a detriment to your team, similar to incorrect usage of the ubersaw.

 In Vanilla TF2, this weapon is trash.
 It makes you die to everything faster, since you'll primarly be using the Medi Gun.
 Now it's been given the same survival power as the Overdose, but focuses on shooting enemies for health and overheal, or teammates for reduced health (useful when in a pinch and no health packs are around).
 It now helps the Medic survive in a sense that is as powerful as the Crossbow's ability to heal teammates.